breathe-doc/breathe/testsuite/source/directives.rst

 provide the paths to the files that you would like to be processed.
 The final generated output will contain all the content from those files.

+Thank you to `Scopatz <https://github.com/scopatz>`_ for the idea and initial implementation.

 ::

    .. autodoxygenindex:: <filename> [<filename> [...]]